 One of the very first things you’ll hear when you’re TTC is that you’ll need to take lots and lots of folic acid, also known as vitamin B-9.
 It’s a well-established fact that pregnant women and their growing babies need plenty of vitamin B-9 in order to stay healthy, so why not take as much as you can, right?

-Well, hold on to your multivitamins folks because I’m going to spend this entire post showing you exactly why you should definitely NOT take folic acid supplements.
+Well, hold on to your multivitamins folks because I’m going to spend this entire post showing you exactly why you should definitely NOT take folic acid supplements, and how it can actually be bad for your fertility.

 First of all, let’s talk about what folic acid actually is.